 Do other companies use different material?
 If yes, why did you choose what you use?

 DB: Short answer; yes they do.
 There are many different manufacturer and suppliers of plastics.
-Some companies skimp on quality and may use a resin or lower quality urethane.
+Some companies skimp on quality and may use a resin (see Epoxy Resin Store for mica powders) or lower quality urethane.
 There are a plethora of reasons they may do this but in the end, they are lead to an inferior hold.
 The main reason we use our urethane is that’s it’s a high-quality product that consistently meets our needs and is cost effective.

 What have been your company’s biggest setbacks or hurdles to overcome?